-Sidney Poitier, first black actor to win best actor Academy Award, dies at 94
+Sidney Poitier, first Black actor to win best actor Academy Award, dies at 94

-Sidney Poitier, who broke through racial barriers as the first black winner of the best actor Oscar for his role in "Lilies of the Field," and inspired a generation during the civil rights movement, has died at age 94, an official from the Bahamian Ministry of Foreign Affairs said on Friday.
+Sidney Poitier, who broke through racial barriers as the first Black winner of the best actor Oscar for his role in “Lilies of the Field,” and inspired a generation during the civil rights movement, has died at age 94, Bahamas Prime Minister Philip Davis said on Friday.

-Eugene Torchon-Newry, acting director general of the Ministry of Foreign Affairs, confirmed Poitier's death.
+“It is with great sadness that I learned this morning of the passing of Sir Sidney Poitier,” Davis said in a speech broadcast on Facebook.
+“But even as we mourn, we celebrate the life of a great Bahamian: a cultural icon, an actor and film director, an entrepreneur, civil and human rights activist and, latterly, a diplomat.”

-Poitier created a distinguished film legacy in a single year with three 1967 films at a time when segregation prevailed in much of the United States.
+Poitier created a distinguished film legacy in a single year with three 1967 films at a time when segregation prevailed in much of the US.

 Poitier had won his history-making best actor Oscar for “Lilies of the Field” in 1963, playing a handyman who helps German nuns build a chapel in the desert.
 Five years before that Poitier had been the first Black man nominated for a lead actor Oscar for his role in “The Defiant Ones.”